piepieonline/QuickEntityEditorPieMod/README.md

 # Piepieonline's QNE extensions

-A bridge between Hitman 3 and QuickEntityEditor (QNE)
+A runtime bridge between Hitman 3 and QuickEntityEditor (QNE):
-* Runtime updating of properties (including positions) in QNE, that then change in-game
+* Runtime updating of most properties (including positions) in QNE, that then change in-game
 * Drawing bounding boxes around ingame objects selected in QNE
+* Highlighting pin events as they happen in QNE, to allow for easier debugging
+Plus:
 * Providing a JSON schema of known properties and events in the tree view text editor.
 This also allows for autocomplete.
-* Highlighting pin events as they happen in QNE, to allow for easier debugging
+* A 'Show Help' context menu item, to show all known properties, inputs and outputs for a given TEMP

 |![Before](resources/app/piepieonline/readme/propInitialState.jpg?raw=true "Before")|![Updating](resources/app/piepieonline/readme/propUpdateContextMenu.png?raw=true "Updating")|![After](resources/app/piepieonline/readme/propAfterState.jpg?raw=true "After")|
 | --- | --- | --- |